top of page

 Thesis: The Cloning and Characterization of MADD-4, A Novel Guidance Cue in Caenorhabditis elegans.

-Ashwin was a first author on a Developmental Cell paper, a co-first author on a PLoS Genetics paper and a Bioprotocol paper, and a contributing author on a second Developmental Cell paper while in the Roy Lab.
+About: Ashwin was a first author on a Developmental Cell paper, a co-first author on a PLoS Genetics paper and a Bioprotocol paper, and a contributing author on a second Developmental Cell paper while in the Roy Lab.

 Current Position: Research Scientist in Gary Ruvkun’s lab at Mass General (Harvard)